 For the most part one main fascia sign and, where permitted, one projecting signage to be located at fascia level.
-However, it is Dublin City Council policy under Capel Street and Environs ACA not to permit any projecting signage on streets like Capel Street and Environs and to encourage the removal of existing projecting signage.
+However, it is Dublin City Council policy under the Thomas Street & Environs ACA not to permit any projecting signage on streets like Thomas Street, Francis Street and Meath Street and to encourage the removal of existing projecting signage.